 Squeezing Out a Bit More Space

 After I finished loading all the data into my test images I decided to try to recompress the images using qemu-img convert.
-In one case, I save about 200 meg (which was about 40%).
-In the most cases, the images got bigger!
+In one case, I saved about 200 MB, which was about 40%.
+In most cases, the images got bigger!
 Zeroing out files instead of deleting them probably would have helped quite a bit in this case as well.

 What I Ended Up With